Colorado baker sued for refusing gender transition cake

-DENVER (AP) — A Colorado baker who won a partial victory at the U.S. Supreme Court in 2018 for refusing to make a wedding cake for a same-sex couple went on trial Monday in yet another lawsuit, this one involving a birthday cake celebrating a gender transition.
+DENVER (AP) — A Colorado baker who won a partial victory at the U.S. Supreme Court in 2018 for refusing to make a wedding cake for a same-sex couple went on trial Monday in yet another lawsuit, this one involving a birthday cake for a transgender woman.

-Autumn Scardina, a transgender lawyer, attempted to order a birthday cake that was blue on the outside and pink on the inside on the same day in 2017 that the Supreme Court announced it would hear Jack Phillips’ appeal over his refusal to make a gay couple’s wedding cake.
+Autumn Scardina attempted to order the birthday cake on the same day in 2017 that the high court announced it would hear baker Jack Phillips’ appeal in the wedding cake case.
+Scardina, an attorney, requested a cake that was blue on the outside and pink on the inside in honor of her gender transition.

-Scardina’s lawsuit is the latest in a series of cases around the country involving the rights of LGBTQ people and religious objections of merchants — an issue that remains unsettled by the nation’s top court.
+Her lawsuit is the latest in a series of cases around the U.S. that pit the rights of LGBTQ people against merchants’ religious objections, an issue that remains unsettled by the nation’s top court.

-On Monday, during a virtual trial being conducted by a state judge in Denver, Scardina said that Phillips had maintained that, as a Christian, he would sell any other type of product but opposed making the wedding cake for a same-sex couple because it involved a religious ceremony.
+On Monday, during a virtual trial being conducted by a state judge in Denver, Scardina said Phillips had maintained that, as a Christian, he would sell any other type of product but opposed making the gay couple’s wedding cake because it involved a religious ceremony.

 She said she called Phillips’ Masterpiece Cakeshop to place the order after hearing about the court’s announcement because she wanted to find out if he really meant it.